microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 ### Step 6.
 Configure settings

-Once the deployment is completed, click on the URL listed  to open the application
+Once the deployment is completed, click on the published URL to open the application.

 Click on settings.
 Provide Open AI keys, deployment name and URL for ChatGPT.
 Optionally, you can provide deployment name for GPT-4 for advanced questions.